gavaar/gavaar/README.md

 <img width="100" align="left" src="./assets/ucv.png" />
 <p>
-    <strong>Bachelors in Psychology (2012-2017)</strong>
+    <strong>Bachelor's degree in Psychology (2012-2017)</strong>
-    <p>Three years of general studies in psychology as foundation plus two more years specializing in Behavioral Sciences with a focus on clinical practice.
-Disertation built on Consumer Psychology and it's relation to interpersonal dynamics<br/><br/>
+    <p>Completed three years of general psychology followed by two years specializing in behavioral science, with a focus on clinical practice.
+My dissertation examined the relationship between consumer psychology and interpersonal attraction.<br/><br/>
     </p>
 </p>
 <hr/>

 <img width="100" align="left" src="./assets/coursera_logo.png" />
 <p>
-    <strong>Online Specialization on MEAN Stack (Angular) (2018-2019)</strong>
+    <strong>Online specialization in the MEAN stack (2018-2019)</strong>
-    <p>Specialization on Mongo, Express, Angular and Node stack, with a big focus on Angular and Express.
-It used Angular v4.0 at the momment and included Ionic and Nativescript modules as well.<br/><br/>
+    <p>Coursework in MongoDB, Express, Angular, and Node.js, with an emphasis on Angular and Express.
+The program also included Ionic and NativeScript modules.<br/><br/>
     </p>
 </p>